onap/vnfrqts-requirements/docs/Chapter8.rst

 R-36843: The VNF **MUST** support the ability of the VNFC to be deployable in multi-zoned cloud sites to allow for site support in the event of cloud zone failure or upgrades.

-R-10129: The VNF **SHOULD** conform its YANG model to RFC 7223, “A YANG Data Model for Interface Management”.
+R-10129: The VNF **SHOULD** conform its YANG model to RFC 7223, "A YANG Data Model for Interface Management".

 R-18733: The VNF **MUST** implement the protocol operation: **discard-changes()** - Revert the candidate configuration datastore to the running configuration.